stronnag/wayfarer/README.md

 ninja install -C build
 ```

+#### Notes

+Arch Linux.
+Prefer the embedded blueprint-compiler to the repo version.
+Wayfarer is in the AUR.

 #### Gtk3 extra dependency

 Appindicator is a build time Gtk3 (only) dependency; at runtime, if you have an appindicator Gnome Shell extension installed, you can use the indicator to stop recording; without such an indicator, you can use Notification, with a less good user experience.